 Landscaping and Groundskeeping Worker

 Landscaping and groundskeepers install and maintain commercial landscapes.
 They may lay sod, plant trees and other plants, prune and trim trees and shrubs, apply pesticides and herbicides, build walkways and mow grass.
 With experience, they can become landscaping supervisors and managers.

 Landscaping workers are hired by commercial property management companies, resorts, schools, hospitals, parks, golf courses and construction companies.
 Experienced workers may become crew supervisors and project managers for landscape work.
-The May 2014 BLS salary report shows that the median annual salary for grounds maintenance workers was $25,030.
-The BLS projected job opportunities for grounds maintenance workers to grow by 6% from 2014-2024.
+The May 2018 BLS salary report shows that the mean annual salary for grounds maintenance workers was $30,940.
+The BLS projected job opportunities for grounds maintenance workers to grow faster than average from 2018-2028.

 Landscapers are usually trained in specific work tasks and procedures on-the-job.
 Those looking to enter the field, may consider enrolling in community college courses through professional landscaping associations.
 They may also receive training to use power equipment.
 Those using pesticides generally need to complete a state exam in order to be licensed.